Font Size:

 Symptoms of PAD

+Typically, this intermittent pain develops in the legs, hips, thighs, or calves when walking or exercising.
 If left without treatment, further symptoms may include:

-• Pain and cramps at night
+• Pain and cramps at night.

-• Burning sensation in leg and feet muscles
+• Burning sensation in leg and feet muscles.

-• Numbness in the legs while sitting
+• Numbness in the legs while sitting.

-• Pain when walling
+• Pain when walling.

-• Dark, bruise-like, colors on your legs and feet
+• Dark, bruise-like, colors on your legs and feet.

-• Painful and persistent sores on your legs and feet
+• Painful and persistent sores on your legs and feet.

-• Leg pain that continues after exercising
+• Leg pain that continues after exercising.

-• Foot wounds that don’t heal
+• Leg wounds that don’t heal.

 Identify PAD Risk Factors: Are You at Risk?